Abhishek-karmakar/ai-car-dqn/README.md

 				Eventually we get a list of batches which is well alligned and each batch is a PyTorch variable.

 				This function is used to sample the memory.
 To train a model better.

+4.> Implement Whole Deep Q Learning Model.

+		- Making a class with Various Functions. init()
+			Select_actions() - #select correct action
+			Learn()
+			update()
+			Score function
+			Save
+			Load

+		- __init__() will take input_size and nb_action and the Gamma parameter which is the delay coeffecient . initialize the Gamma initialize the reward_window - It will be a sliding window of the mean of the last 100 reward which we will use to evaluate the evolution of the AI performance.
+Will be an empty list. initialize the Neural Network - Model, an onject of the network class. initialize the optimizer - Stocastic Optimizer.  (we can chose from many) , Creating the Object of the Adam Class. initialize the last_state - A vector of 5 dimension.
+3 signals of the 3 sensors.
+Orientation and - Orientation.
+It needs to be a torch tensor.
+We need to also make a fake dimension. initialize last_action will be a simple number. initilize it to Zero. initialize last_reward will be a float number.

+		select_action() will take two parameters self and input state. we are going to generate the distribution of probablilities wrt the 3 Q values which are input state1,2,or 3.
+One Probability for each Q value and they will sum up to One .
+We'll do all this with SoftMax which will also return One.
+We can explore using a Temperature parameter.
+You can use a Softmax instead of a orgmax because this will let the car explore than follow a set-path.

+		learn ()- We are going to train the Deep Neural Network inside your AI.
+Whole process of forward propagation and Backpropagation so we get our output.
+We'll get our target also.
+Then we will compare the Target to the error to get our error.
+Then we will backpropagate this error into the neural network and using stocatic Gradient Decent we will update the weights according to how much they contributed to the last error.

+		 	def learn(self, batch_state, batch_next_state, batch_reward, batch_action): - marcov desision process is in the heart of DQN.

+		 	#max of the q values of the next state represented by index 0 according to all the actions which are represented by index 1

+		 	td_loss = temporal difference , chose the loss function Huber Loss.
+F.smooth_l1_loss

+		 	At each iteration of the loop we need to reinitialize the optimizer. to backpropagate our loss to the Neural Network.

+		update() - This will update everything as soon as the AI reaches a new state. rewards, The connection that we are doing to use the .
+This function will take the last_reward and last_action to make the new action and this will be used in the update function of the map.py.
+THis is the connection between the Game (Environment) and the AI.

+			The AI needs to start learning from its last 100 events.
+We are learning from some random samples of the memory.

+			reward window will take a mean of last 1000

+		score() function - We will compute the score of the sliding_window.
+We will compute the mean of all the values of the reward_window

+		save() - function to save the model or save the brain of the car.
+We will save the model of the brain.

+			just want to save the model and weights.

+		load() - function to load the